homepage

 Where to eat… Portuguese food in Amsterdam

-Portugal is one of those places that keeps calling me back… I’d visited Lisbon and the Algarve several years ago, and then I finally made it to Porto last autumn.
-Regular followers of this site will know the love affair I conducted with Madeira over six weeks at the start of 2022, and I’m already plotting my return to Ericeira.
-But in the meantime, I’ve been craving Portuguese food and trying to track down every Portuguese restaurant in Amsterdam.
+Portugal is one of those places that keeps calling me back… I’ve spent the last three winters/early springs in Madeira, Ericeira, the Algarve and the Douro Valley, and I’m already plotting my return to the Lisboa wine region for this year’s grape harvest.
+But in the months in between visits to Portugal, I’ve been trying to track down every Portuguese restaurant in Amsterdam.
 It turns out there are not that many – and even fewer that are any good.
 (I feel this is a gap in the market.)
 So this roundup, unlike most others that I write, comes with some conditions attached.
 I’m not saying that all of these restaurants are perfect, and I’ve been very honest about their limitations.
 But when only duck rice and white port will do, they’re here to hit the spot!

 Want to eat more than Portuguese food in Amsterdam?
 Download my Amsterdam Restaurant Guide: